|

 “You don’t do educational crafts with your kids and I bet they’d love it.”

-“You can barely get lunch together so I guess that’s not for you, too bad you’re kids don’t have a cool mom like her.”
+“You can barely get lunch together, so I guess that’s not for you.”

 Mom guilt is so real and so paralyzing for moms today.
 And we hear it so much louder than ever before today thanks to social media.

 But let’s be real.
 There are no such things as perfect moms, no such thing as perfect humans.
 If we see someone that looks “perfect” on instagram, they aren’t perfect.
-They’re just showing you their best parts.
+They’re just showing you their highlight reel.
+They have struggles, discontentment, and annoyances–just like everyone else!

 I love breaking up the instagram highlight reel mentality and keeping it real on social media!!
 It’s important that we hear from women about how they mess up, ask forgiveness, right their course, and keep moving forward.
 I love watching women that aren’t afraid to admit when they’re wrong or when they still have growing to do.